filsan-1/kidfitt/README.md

 If you don’t have a `.env` file, the app may still run with default settings, but ensure that required environment variables are set in the Dockerfile or directly within the Docker Compose YAML.

----

-Let me know if you need further adjustments or more specific instructions based on the structure of your app!